IVaNaRsenoV/fullCourseForNestJSandMySQL/README_For_ME.md

 2.1 npm i sequelize sequelize-cli sequelize-typescript @nestjs/sequelize

 # Third step is we should write config files for connect to the mariadb and create table for database
+# 4 create folder dto.
+We write data to the dto that will define data for entinity or his change